-The intention to keep on creating better products makes your business increase its brand value.
-And a high brand value gives you increased customer acquisition, word of mouth marketing, and, most importantly, a lower price sensitivity.
+The intention to keep creating better products increases your business's brand value.
+And a high brand value gives you increased customer acquisition, word-of-mouth marketing, and, most importantly, a lower price sensitivity.

 Customer loyalty - This metric is increased by leveraging product reviews, making customers believe that what you’re providing is valuable to people.
 The more customers leave an excellent review, the more your old customers turn to loyal ones.

 Word-of-mouth marketing - When people experience something great, they would not be hesitant to share it with other people.

 If your product gives them the same experience, you’re letting your customers do the marketing for you.

 Lower price sensitivity - As you leverage product reviews, you also increase consumer confidence.
 And as consumer confidence increases, they are willing to pay a higher amount for your products.

 This is a good sign of growth in brand value.
 Consumers now believe that your products can actually live up to their expectations.

 By showcasing product reviews, you’re also indirectly encouraging other customers to do the same.
 But how does a product review improve brand exposure?

 A product or a business with many reviews tends to appear higher on search engines.